 MSPs Face Considerable Hurdles: An Erosion of Trust

-57% MSPs reported churn in the 11-20% range after a ransomware event.
+57% of MSPs reported churn in the 11-20% range after a ransomware event.

 However, MSPs anticipated far less churn.
 The following image contrasts expectation vs reality.
 There is a significant gap that indicates MSPs are learning how to manage client trust after a ransomware event.